top of page

 In 2017, I was appointed the former School of Public Policy & Governance’s first Associate Director for Teaching Innovation, with a mandate to help instructors to experiment with new teaching formats and methods, and promote the School’s commitment to teaching excellence.
 In this role, I created a first-of-its-kind partnership with Evergreen Canada, which led to the creation of a new experiential learning course (PPG2012/13, above), and spearheaded several new pedagogical initiatives benefitting both faculty and students, including the SPPG Teaching Forum, the School’s first-ever faculty development program focused on teaching and pedagogy.

 In 2020-21, I was awarded a Community-Engaged Learning Faculty Fellowship by the Centre for Community Partnerships — one of only six faculty selected across U of T — to develop further community-engaged learning opportunities in my courses.
-I have also been awarded four Education and Outreach Initiative Grants by the University of Toronto’s School of Cities to develop skills workshops and learning modules for both students and policy professionals.
+I have also been awarded five Education and Outreach Initiative Grants by the University of Toronto’s School of Cities to develop skills workshops and learning modules for both students and policy professionals.

 Beginning in 2021, I have designed and led the annual MUI Integrative Case Competition, which challenges students to apply the knowledge and skills developed across all their first-year MUI courses to a real-world innovation problem developed in partnership with the Toronto Region Board of Trade.